 The band members know their business, going for some sort of full altar-driven dissonance in the first track Benei ha’Elohim.
-Interesting choice for a track name by the way: Those were the sons of god, fallen angels or extraterrestrials for some, who produced human offspring with local womanfolk, the animals.
+An interesting choice for a track name by the way.
+Those were the sons of God.
+Fallen angels, or even extraterrestrials for some, who produced human offspring with local womenfolk, the animals.
 I just love the twisted interpretations by the adepts of the nailed god of this unique passage of the bible.

-But back to Gnosis: Pandaemonium Gathers – da numba two track – kicks it up a notch to the next level in best Darkend-ish fashion, really stirring the cauldron until this magic potion is ready to serve.
-Closely followed by its successor Blôt that delivers this ‘fuck yeah’ gut punch towards the middle, when it really lets loose.
+Pandaemonium Gathers – da numba two track – kicks it up a notch to the next level.
+In best Darkend-ish fashion to boot.
+Closely followed by its successor Blôt that delivers this ‘fuck yeah’ gut-punch towards the middle, when it really lets loose.
 This is followed by a stellar solo by the way, which is pretty rare on this disc.

-And sometimes you would think Saille originates much further North than their Belgian bleak shores.
-Some passages of the album just make you want to move North and keep going.
-Now, towards the end the album loses some steam, if we can call it that.
-Or just crunch not delivered at blue flame level heat anymore.
+Now, towards the end, the album loses some steam if we can call it that.
+Or just crunch not delivered at blue flame levels heat anymore.
 To our good fortune, Saille redeem themselves with the last track 1904 Era Vulgaris that pulls out the stops once more before our ears can finally rest.

 In conclusion, Gnosis delivers a sturdy and epic piece of red-hot Black Metal to your earphones.
 The album convinces with a re-imagined down in the pit Black Metal concoction they manage to keep alive with the skillful inclusion of acoustics, classical, and wind instruments, plus a sprinkle of clear voice rap-like interludes.
 It is as if the band re-invented the Northern way of Black Metal all over again.